-We all know that eating a balanced diet is important for our health.
-But when it comes to specific health concerns, such as poor circulation, research has found that certain foods can be particularly helpful.
+We all know that eating a balanced diet is a key part of looking after ourselves.
+But for specific health concerns, such as poor circulation, research has found that certain foods can be particularly helpful for increasing blood flow.

 1. Cayenne pepper